-Heat exchanger is equipment used to transfer heat from one fluid to another.
+Heat exchanger is an equipment used to transfer heat from one fluid to another.
 It has extensive domestic and industrial applications.
-Extensive technical literature is available on heat exchanger design, operation and maintenance, but it is widely scattered throughout the industrial bulletins, industrial design codes and standard, technical journals, etc. The purpose of this book chapter is to consolidate into basic background and concepts design of heat exchangers, operation, cleaning and green technology maintenance on heat exchanger closely related to the industrial practices.
-A fin-and-tube heat exchanger model is presented in this paper.
+Extensive technical literature is available on heat exchanger design, operation and maintenance, but it is widely scattered throughout the industrial bulletins, industrial design codes and standard, technical journals, etc. The purpose of this book is to consolidate into basic background and concepts design of heat exchangers, operation, cleaning and green technology maintenance on heat exchanger closely related to the industrial practices.
+An experiment was conducted with a fin-and-tube heat exchanger model.
 It uses empirical heat transfer and flow friction correlations identified in the literature.
-The model structure, its range of validity and accuracy are described in detail.
+The heat transfer capacity with fin and without fin was investigated experimentally.
+Related calculations were done to compare the heat transfer performance of heat exchanger with fin and without fin.
+The model structure, its range of validity and accuracy are described in details.